Nicochou/Aicut/README.md

 ## Contributions

 Feel free to contribute to the project.

     Step 1: Fork the project to your github

-    Step 2: Create a new local branch according to the bugfix, features ... from the project forked Step 3: Modify the branch, ( w
+    Step 2: Create a new local branch according to the bugfix, features ... from the project forked

+    Step 3: Modify the branch

-    Step 4: Push the branch to your remote repository Step 5: Create a Pull Request from your branch to the base branch : [develop]
+    Step 4: Push the branch to your remote repository

+    Step 5: Create a Pull Request from your branch to the base branch : [develop]

 ## Deployment